Siamul/CV2_project/README.md

 * batch_size _specifies the number of image with cluttered objects return in a single getBatch() call._
 * is_norm _specifies whether the returned set of tensors for the images with cluttered objects are normalized using norm_mean and norm_std or not._
 * is_overlap _specifies whether you want the mask of objects to contain the occluded parts of the object as well._
+* least_fraction _specifies the minimum fraction of object that must be shown on the image (only works for non-overlap mode)_

 You can get a batch of tensors containing the images, one-hot encoded labels of the objects present in the image, a list of objects in the image and the binary masks for the objects in the image using:
 ```